Skip to main content

 The Main Application view provides a quick overview of the performance and health of the applications being monitored in the network.
 This view contains several data points that reflect the impact of any outage or performance degradation affecting the applications during the time frame specified above.

-ThousandEyes Score: This score is provided by ThousandEyes and is affected by the performance of the application as measured by the ThousandEyes Agent.
+Blue Score: This score is the ThousandEyes-based Application score.
+It’s shown here without modification besides the needed aggregation and averaging to ensure that it contains all the measurements from the selected time period.
 Metrics that are used to calculate this score are: Packet Loss, Latency, Jitter and Application Availability (any HTTP response code from the Application greater than 400 results in the App being unavailable).

 Points change: Show how the score has changed when compared to the previous time period.
 For example, if the data requested is for the last 2 hours it will show how the score has changed from the previous period of 2 hours.